 Episodic neuropathic pains are characterized by periods of very brief, but intense, electrical shock-like pain followed by total remission.
 Usually, the individual is able to localize the site of pain quite well.
 The site, however, does not identify the correct source, because many are projected heterotopic pains.
 The term paroxysmal neuralgia has been used to describe this electrical shock-like pain.
 The most common is trigeminal neuralgia.
 Trigeminal neuralgia is characterized by a bright, stimulating, electric shock-like-quality pain that radiates into one of the three branches of the trigeminal nerve.
-The maxillary branch is affected most often, followed by the mandibular branch.
-The ophthalmic branch is affected the least often.
+The maxillary branch is affected the least often.
 The pain is extremely intense, usually lasting only a few seconds.
 On occasion it may last minutes, but this is rare.
 The pain is typically brought on by innocuous stimuli such as touching the face, shaving, or brushing the teeth.
-Between episodes the individual is usually pain free; however, if the episodes are frequent, there may be a lingering, dull aching pain.
-Other neuralgias are glossopharyngeal neuralgia, geniculate neuralgia, superior laryngeal neuralgia, and nervus intermedius neuralgia.
+Between episodes the individual is usually pain free; however, if the episodes are frequent, there may be a lingering, dull aching pain.22 Other neuralgias are glossopharyngeal neuralgia, geniculate neuralgia, superior laryngeal neuralgia.23

-The most common cause of trigeminal neuralgia is thought to be related to a demyelinization of the nerve root as it exits the pons before reaching the foramen.
-This demyelinization may be secondary to pressure applied to the nerve by either a vessel in the brain or an intracranial tumor.
-Systemic demyelinization disorders such as multiple sclerosis may also lead to symptoms indicative of trigeminal neuralgia.

-However, in the majority of cases, none such factors can be identified, which renders the cause unknown.
+The most common cause of trigeminal neuralgia is thought to be related to a demyelinization of the nerve root as it exits the pons before reaching the foramen.24 This demyelinization may be secondary to pressure applied to the nerve by either a vessel in the brain25 or an intracranial tumor.26 Systemic demyelinization disorders such as multiple sclerosis may also lead to symptoms indicative of trigeminal neuralgia.27 However, in the majority of cases, none such factors can be identified, which renders the cause unknown.

 Management of trigeminal neuralgia begins initially with medications that attempt to stabilize the nerve membranes.
-The most effective medications are typically anticonvulsive medications such as carbamazepine and oxcarbazepine, even though these medications may have serious side effects.
-Medications with less evidence of effectiveness but with a better side-effect profile include gabapentin or pregabalin.
-If medications do not adequately resolve the pain, there are several surgical options varying from peripheral procedures such as rhizotomy to central procedures, including microvascular decompression surgeries and gamma knife procedures that may be considered.
+The most effective medications are typically anticonvulsive medications such as carbamazepine and oxcarbazepine, even though these medications may have serious side effects.^{28-30} Medications with less evidence of effectiveness but with a better side-effect profile include gabapentin31 or pregabalin.32 If medications do not adequately resolve the pain, there are several surgical options varying from peripheral procedures such as rhizotomy to central procedures, including microvascular decompression surgeries and gamma knife procedures that may be considered.1